google/shipshape/shipshape/docs/run-cli.md

     ./shipshape --analyzer_images="gcr.io/shipshape_releases/android_lint:prod"

-Lets add that to our shipshape file too.
+Let's add that to our shipshape file too.
 We can also add multiple events, if we want to have different results when we run the tool in different ways.

     cat > .shipshape <<EOF